 9. These Multiple Independent Lines of Evidence (MILEs) constitute a congruence of data sets, in which the pattern of one can be used to predict the pattern of another.
 This doesn't happen with non-biological groups, e.g. furniture, vehicles, hardware, etc. One might see a continuity of the development of various forms of technology and art, but that is only history, and historical development lacks intrinsic biological relationships, so it doesn't necessarily retain any "ancestral traits", which are natural and mandatory in biological systems.
 BE SURE YOUR STUDENTS CLEARLY UNDERSTAND THESE POINTS, and the distinctions between biological and non-biological classifications, and why these distinctions exist.
 Students should be reminded that biological classification is naturally non-arbitrary, while classifications of any non-biological collections are clearly arbitrary.

 10. In conclusion, you can point out that the result of biological classification itself, as a consistent nested hierarchy, can be considered as another MILE in the support of evolution.
 A very helpful graphic presentation showing this can be found in the Macroevolution / Classification diagram (with instructions).
-At the same time, it's intersting to show Darwin's only diagram in his Origin of Species - with few branches way back in time, branching and rebranching upwards over many generations of geological time, with most branches shortlived (going extinct) and the surviving branches continuing on and most branching again.
+At the same time, it's intersting to show Darwin's only diagram (of a phylogenetic tree) in his Origin of Species - with few branches way back in time, branching and rebranching upwards over many generations of geological time, with most branches shortlived (going extinct) and the surviving branches continuing on and most branching again.
 The many branches going extinct brings a more realistic picture of descent with modification than the more simplistic diagram used for the Macroevolution / Classification connection, which purposely omits most of the branches that went extinct, so as to focus on those that form classifiable groupings in the present - and to more clearly show their origins.
 READ Darwin's explanation of his only diagram, excerpted from Ch.
 4 of his Origin of Species.

 11. In order for students to fully appreciate these things,